SteveUCF/IDS6938-SimulationTechniques/Homework2/Readme.md

 ![](images/AnyLogic Research Question.PNG?raw=true)

 2. * **(5 Points)** - Implement and compare Halton, Hammersley, (Or another quasi method) Quasi sequences and add them to your analysis for appropriate subparts of Part 1.

+ I did not complete 4.2.

 ## Part 5 - Final Report (10 pts)
 Write up the results to the previous sections in the main *readme.md* in your forked repository.
 Turn in the URL for your fork in webcourses.
 Be visual.
 The report should contain the graphs and analysis requested.
 I have high expectations for the documentation here and you should allot the proper time to compose the writeup.

+For Section 1, I found that the random generators were effective and had good distribution of random numbers.
+This was especially apparent as the N was increased to 100,000.
+This produced almost completely solid unit squares and unit circles.

 For 1f, I converted the X,Y coordinates to unit circle with the following equation.
 I then plotted in a unit circle.
 ![](images/UnitCircle.PNG?raw=true)

 http://stackoverflow.com/questions/1621831/how-can-i-convert-coordinates-on-a-square-to-coordinates-on-a-circle

+For Section 2,

+F

 ## Extra Features (Extra Credit - 25pts)